SM10/proxy-rabbit/README.md

 message
 timestamp

+Sessions.
+A sessions table as required by connect-session-knex dependency

 ### Endpoints

 List endpoints that your server will implement, including HTTP methods, parameters, and example responses.
 URLs are subject to change.